 The drink then adds maple syrup and two great bitters, and you may want to think about serving this one with a light brunch.

 Every now and then figs make their way into a cocktail, though it's not often enough to make most people notice.
 This cocktail by Judy Bronson proves that it should be used more often.

 In The Marriage of Figaro, Bronson opts for the popular infusion route - again in bourbon - then adds more bourbon along with Cardamaro and allspice dram and the result is a perfect marriage of flavor that can quickly become a favorite.

 More Fig Cocktails:Continue to 5 of 6 below.

 05 of 06

-One reader calls this "...the most refreshing cocktail I've ever tasted!" and I find it hard to argue that eucalyptus is refreshing.
+One reader calls this "...the most refreshing cocktail I've ever tasted!" and we find it hard to argue that eucalyptus is refreshing.
 The drink itself is simple: gin, syrup, lime, egg.

 It is in the syrup where the eucalyptus comes into play and Humberto Marques not only provides a recipe to make your own, but now sells it by the bottle on TheBartist.com.
 Is the Eucalyptus Martini for everyone?
 Probably not, but it's worth a shot and your taste buds may surprise you.